 What Are Your Telehealth Treatment Options?

 Outpatient, intensive outpatient, and partial hospitalization programs can all be conducted virtually.
+Addiction rehab aftercare programs can also take place virtually.
 Providers can also prescribe addiction treatment medications through telehealth.
 Detox is often the most dangerous time for clients.
 Inpatient detox treatment was considered the norm, even if the patient went on to complete an outpatient program once they were physically stable.

 However, telemedicine can provide a safe way for those with a mild-to-moderate addiction to detox from the comfort of their home.
 Peripheral devices can be used to monitor blood pressure, oxygen levels, and pulse rate.
 These can either be reported to the treating physician periodically or sent automatically via a wireless connection.
 Addiction treatment medications can be provided via a prescription, and the client can be closely monitored.